-Vorticity and Q-criterion provide the same velocity magnitudes, when the same scheme is applied.
-In case of CD, LS and CM schemes, the streamwise velocity magnitudes are in good agreement with previous results from Soto-Valle et al. (2020), where the conditional average methodology (van der Wall and Richard, 2006) was implemented with a resulting ratio of $u_c/u\infty=0.85$.
+Vorticity and Q criterion provide the same velocity magnitudes, when the same scheme is applied.
+In the case of the CD, LS and CM schemes, the streamwise velocity magnitudes are in good agreement with previous results from Soto-Valle et al. (2020), where the conditional average methodology (van der Wall and Richard, 2006) was implemented with a resulting ratio of $u_c/u{\infty} = 0.85$.
 Conversely, the schemes BD, FD and RE present scattered velocities on both axial and lateral directions.
-In case of the Graftieaux's VIM, it is independent on the number of neighboring points and the magnitude is close to the smoothest schemes from the other VIMs.
+In case of the Graftieaux's VIM, it is independent of the number of neighboring points, and the magnitude is close to the smoothest schemes from the other VIMs.